tkurtbond/tkurtbond.github.io/posts/2020/02/24/shannon-appelclines-brief-history-of-roleplaying.rst

 .. slug: shannon-appelclines-brief-history-of-roleplaying
 .. date: 2020-02-24 14:55:34 UTC-05:00
 .. tags: rpg,history
-.. category: gaming
+.. category: gaming/rpg
 .. link:
 .. description:
 .. type: text

-I ran across some old articles:  Shannnon Appelcline's “A Brief History of Roleplaying”, and am saving them here for reference.
+I ran across some old articles:  Shannnon Appelcline's “A Brief History of Roleplaying”, and am saving references to them here for later reference.

 * `A Brief History of Roleplaying, Part One`__
 * `A Brief History of Roleplaying, Part Two`__